rwth-i6/returnn-experiments/2021-tts-asr-librispeech100h/README.md

 Note that the configs are automatically created by a currently not publicy available Sisyphus setup.
 The publication of the full setup might follow at a later point.
 All external data path placeholders are marked with "<<< >>>".

+The models presented here are related to the following submission: https://arxiv.org/abs/2104.05379